Race and ethnicity in Brazil: Racial disparities

 There are important differences in social position concerning "races".
 These differences encompass income, education, housing, etc. According to the 2010 IBGE Census, White workers wages were almost twice those of Blacks and "Pardos" (Multiracial).
 The illiteracy rate among White people over 5 years old was 5.9%; among Blacks, 14.4%, and among "Pardos" (Multiracial), 13%.
 The 2010 IBGE Census shows that Whites also dominate higher education in Brazil, considering the age group between 15 and 24 years old, 31.1% of the White population attended university.
 In relation to "Pardos" (Multiracial) and Blacks, the rates are 13.4% and 12.8%, respectively.

 According to the 2007 Brazilian national resource, the White workers had an average monthly income almost twice that of Blacks and "Pardos" (Multiracial).
 The Blacks and Mixed-race earned on average 1.8 minimum wages, while the Whites had a yield of 3.4 minimum wages.
 Among workers with over 12 years of study, the difference was also large.
 While the Whites earned on average R$15.90 per hour, the Blacks and Mixed-race received R$11.40, when they worked the same period.
 Among the 1% richest population of Brazil, only 12% were Blacks and Mixed-race, while Whites constituted 86.3% of the group.
 In the 10% poorest there were 73.9% of Blacks and Mixed-race, and 25.5% of Whites.

-Almost half of the Brazilian population (49.4%) is White.
-Those with Mixed-race skin form 42.3%, the Black 7.4%, and the Indigenous and East Asian, according to the IBGE, only 0.8%.
-The region with the highest proportion of Mixed-race is the North, with 68.3%.
-The population of the Northeast is composed of 8.5% of Blacks, the largest proportion.
-In the South, 78.7% of the population is White.
+45.3% of the Brazilian population identify as Brown/Mixed-race.
+Those that identify themselves as White form 43.5%, the Black 10.2%, the Indigenous 0.8% and the East Asian 0.4%, according to the IBGE.
+The region with the highest proportion of Mixed-race is the North, with 67.2%.
+The population of the Northeast is composed of 13.0% of Blacks, the largest proportion.
+In the South, 72.6% of the population is White.

 Genetic studies

+Genetic autosomal studies have shown the Brazilian population as a whole to have European, African and Native Americans components, presenting a triracial admixture pattern.
+A recent 2019 review of 51 autosomal genetic studies have found that the predominant genetic component in the Brazilian population is of European origin representing about 68% of the overall ancestry.

 Autosomal studies

-Genetic research on ancestry of Brazilians of different races has extensively shown that, regardless of skin colour, Brazilians generally have European, African, and Amerindian ancestors.